 This article looks at the possible causes, diagnosis, treatments, and prevention of common urinary problems.

-UTIs are very common and may cause a frequent urge to pee.
+UTIs commonly cause a frequent urge to pee.
+According to the

 The Department of Health and Human Services (HHS) note that UTIs are very common, especially in females.
 A person can develop a UTI when bacteria enter the urinary tract.

 If a person has a UTI, they may have a frequent urge to pee, even when little comes out when they try to go.

 - a burning sensation when urinating

 - cloudy or bloody urine

 - cramping in the lower abdomen or groin

 A person can reduce their risk of developing a UTI by: